Amphotericin B (and its lipid formulations)

 Drug interactions are numerous, notably with certain immunosuppressants used after organ transplantation.

 Echinocandins are water-soluble lipopeptides that inhibit glucan synthase.
-They are available only for IV administration.
+They are available only in an IV formulation.
 Their mechanism of action is unique among antifungal drugs; echinocandins target the fungal cell wall, making them attractive because they lack cross-resistance with other drugs and their target is fungal and has no mammalian counterpart.
 Drug levels in urine and CSF are not significant.

-Adverse effects include hepatitis and rash.
+Adverse effects of echinocandins include hepatitis and rash.